shoheifukui/furima-29679/README.md

 ### Association

-- belongs_to: users
+- belongs_to: user
-- has_one: items
+- belongs_to: item